-East Lee County Councit Planning and-Steering Committee meeting for the East Lee County Community Plan will be held Applied to 131 PM gist 5, 2002 at 5:30 PM at 13140 Bird Road, Lee County, (Buckingham), Florida.
+East Lee County Councit Planning and-Steering Committee meeting for the East Lee County Community Plan will be held August 5, 2002 at 5:30 PM at 13140 Bird Road, Lee County, (Buckingham), Florida.
+No. 24772

 Before the undersigned authority, personally appeared Kieanna Henry who on oath says that he/she is the